 Why are the sharks here, and what are they doing?
 Is there something deeper to be discovered?
 What role can modern technology play in saving a keystone species?

 “Threshold” is a photographic project which seeks the answers to these questions, in a blend of exploration, science and conservation.
-Utilizing sound and underwater remote operated vehicles (ROVs), the project documents the activity in critical shark habitat beyond the reach of traditional underwater photography.
+Working with a small team of local shark scientists and conservationists from Mexico Azul and Cabo Shark Dive, and utilizing sound and underwater remote operated vehicles (ROVs), the project documents the activity in critical shark habitat beyond the reach of traditional underwater photography.